 Type II - Travel Card

 *Issued to employees to facilitate business travel and guest relations.
 Type II cards allow transactions with merchants providing all modes of transportation, lodging, and dining.
 They will also facilitate most conference registrations.

 *Type II cards are suitable for most employees whose position responsibilities do not include procurement of departmental goods and services.

 *Type II Travel Cards = Fixed single transaction limit of $2000 and monthly limit of $10000

 *Special purpose purchasing cards are issued to individuals not in need of a long term account but with a need to accommodate expenses related to specific acquisitions, short term travel, and/or an event.
 Type III cards are the equivalent of a Travel Advance in credit form.

 *The review and reconciliation of Type III accounts is generally supported in the cardholder's department.
-Type II cardholders are not granted administrative user status.

 Merchants presently accepting VISA as a form of payment for goods or services should readily accept the College's purchasing card.
-While actual use of the pcard closely resembles using one's personal credit card, be aware that the card is a corporate card and some merchants may have to take several extra steps at their terminals in order to process the transaction.
+While actual use of the College card closely resembles using one's personal credit card, be aware that the card is a corporate card and some merchants may have to take several extra steps at their terminals in order to process the transaction.